gilday/evic-autoclipper/README.markdown

 # evic-autoclipper

 Script for automatically clipping Harris Teeter E-Vic coupons.
 Run this script on a schedule to help your grocery bill with little effort.
+In no way affiliated with Harris Teeter.

 The script uses [CasperJS](http://casperjs.org/) to execute the `evic-autoclipper.js` script in a PhantomJS browser.
 The script navigates to